CharlyCst/zephyr/grammar.md

 unary          -> (("!" | "-") unary) | primary
 primary        -> NUMBER | "false" | "true" | "(" expression ")"
 ```

+It is worth noting that there is no semi-colon `;` in Fork, but some are inserted by the scanner following Go-like rules.